 Recommendations for Weight Gain in Pregnancy Vary Depending on the Pre-Pregnancy BMI

 The first step at every prenatal check-up is a trip to the scale.
-The weight increase throughout the pregnancy is closely monitored because gaining too much or too little weight is a risk factor for pregnancy complications.
+Weight increase throughout the pregnancy is closely monitored because gaining too much or too little weight is a risk factor for pregnancy complications.

-The following table depicts the current recommendation for weight gain during pregnancy.
-There are two important general facts embedded in those data:
+The following table depicts current recommendations for weight gain during pregnancy.
+There are two important takeaways from the data:

 - Expected weight gain depends on the pre-pregnancy BMI.

-The primary goal of these weight gain recommendations is the reduction of pregnancy complications.
-Women who gain more weight than the GWG recommendations have a higher risk for pregnancy complications such as gestational diabetes, hypertension and preeclampsia.
-The risk also increases for macrosomia and birth complications.
-If the weight gain is below the recommendation the newborn tends to be and has a risk of a premature birth.
+The primary goal of these recommendations is the reduction of pregnancy complications.
+Women who gain more weight than the GWG recommendations have a higher risk for pregnancy complications such as gestational diabetes, hypertension, and preeclampsia.
+Risk for macrosomia and birth complications also increases.
+On the other hand, if the weight gain is below the recommendation, the newborn tends to be and has a risk of a premature birth.

-Studies researching both pre-pregnancy BMI and GWG in relationship to pregnancy outcome, have two more interesting findings:
+Studies researching both pre-pregnancy BMI and GWG in association with pregnancy outcome have two more interesting findings:

 - The pre-pregnancy BMI is a stronger predictor for negative pregnancy outcomes than the gestational weight gain.